sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     ![Monitor Overview](15_Choose_Processes_Workflows.png)

     This area shows you all the processes that have been deployed.
-If you are using SAP Build Process Automation for the first time in your trial account, there likely is only one process and it is already selected.
+If you are using SAP Build Process Automation for the first time in your trial account, there is only one process and it is already selected.

     If it isn't selected, select it.